 The society sees merit in well-planned planting schemes as part of a strategy for the management of the uplands.
 But there is little sign of a strategy: every proposal is site specific, with no vision for what the nation wants to achieve in the uplands, still less a recognition of the special character of commons.

 And new planting needs fencing in order to thrive.
 In the uplands, the fencing must be retained for many years.
-Such fencing requires the authorisation of the secretary of state or Welsh minister under section 38 of the Commons Act 2006, on which we are consulted.
+Such fencing requires the authorisation of the secretary of state or Welsh ministers under section 38 of the Commons Act 2006, on which we are consulted.

 Fencing would also be required if only to enable natural regeneration.
 That would avoid the need to plant out with tubes (which have their own impact on the environment).
-But funding seldom fosters natural regeneration, presumably because it is too passive, and the pace of growth is far too relaxed for the average project term.
+But funding seldom fosters natural regeneration, presumably because it is too passive and the pace of growth is far too relaxed for the average project term.

 Expires